Yandere Simulator: 2010s

 Yandere Simulator is developed by YandereDev, a freelance game developer run by Alex Mahan and based in Temecula, California.
 Then-associate designer of the fighting game Girl Fight, he first pitched the idea on 4chan around 2014, and after receiving positive feedback, decided to begin development.
 Mahan has stated that the series Mirai Nikki, Persona, Hitman and School Days were inspirations for the game.
-In order to work on the game full-time, Mahan opened a Patreon account in 2016; he has stated that prior to this he worked as a freelance programmer.
+To work on the game full-time, Mahan opened a Patreon account in 2016; he has stated that prior to this he worked as a freelance programmer.

-The project garnered attention on YouTube, where Mahan regularly uploaded development updates, including bug fixes, new features, and community polls.
-This allowed a growing fanbase to contribute feedback and ideas, helping the game maintain a strong cult following.
-In 2016, Twitch banned Yandere Simulator from its streaming platform, despite the game not having an ESRB rating at the time, and without publicly explaining the specific reason.
 On November 16, 2016, a non-canon Mission Mode was released; a parody of Hitman, the mode follows the assassin Ayano Aishi as she is hired to kill various targets around Akademi Academy, pursued by a rival female assassin known as Nemesis.

 From March to December 2017, YandereDev partnered with tinyBuild to help him polish, promote, and publish the game, the partnership ending due to tinyBuild's programmer and Mahan conflicting.
-As of late 2010s, the game had no confirmed release date and remained in a debug build with regular updates.
-Despite controversies over content and slow development pace, it continued to be a subject of fascination among fans and critics alike.